 It has been said that being able to play the piano is right up there with being able to read.
 So piano lessons for children make a great, positive impact on the child.
 And I offer piano lessons for adults, who can range from total beginner to an accomplished pianist.
 I take on a piano student once they are five years old.
 Piano-playing fundamentals are taught with repertoire in a variety of styles.
 Music theory and technique exercise are spaced comfortably through the curriculum.
 Over the course of the lessons I'll play duets with the student which makes playing extra fun and challenging!
 Certain select pieces I'll have the student memorize so they'll have the freedom to perform them in any situation, for example in a family gathering where there's a keyboard or piano.
 When the student reaches an intermediate level, I am open to incorporate songs and styles the student wants to learn, including classical, rock, blues, jazz, ragtime and gospel.
 I go the extra mile to supplement the lessons with music that interests and engages the student.

 These students have traditionally been middle-schoolers to folks in their 70's.
 Instruction is on the 10-hole diatonic (not chromatic) harmonica, your basic "harp" as we call it.
 Instruction starts with learning to play simple folk tunes by reading a simple tablature, not notes on a staff.
 The goal is to have the student progress to solely playing by ear.
 I can teach you to play the blues (cross-harp) and/or folk tunes and popular standards (straight harp).
-For blues harp students I use recordings by blues harmonica masters plus a method I wrote called Harmonica Fun.
+For blues harp students I use recordings by blues harmonica masters plus a method I wrote called The Sternberg Blues Harmonica Method.
 That manual takes the student from easy blues playing to more and more difficult pieces.
 It is accompanied by a cd recording of everything in the manual.
-As the manual title says, it is fun.
 I teach begining to advanced students.